 An increasingly popular form of wager that takes place after a game has already started.
 Examples range from how many points will be scored in a quarter of football or basketball and which player scores the next goal.
 It’s real-time betting action that allows the public to have a stake in every moment of a match.

-Proline Plus is constantly adding to its Live Betting options which have become an increasingly popular bet type for global markets and will be a huge part of Canadian sportsbooks going forward.
+Proline Plus is constantly adding to its Live Betting options which have become a popular bet type for global markets and will be a huge part of Canadian sportsbooks.
 It is nice to see Proline keeping up about this bet type.
 It shows that they are willing to evolve as they become a bigger part of the Ontario legal sports betting industry.

 Proline+ banking options

 Right now there are two deposit methods available to Proline Plus customers.
 Credit Card deposits with Visa and MasterCard are welcome as well as an Interac (online banking) option.
 Both require a $10 minimum, and both allow for instant credits into your account.

 There is currently just one withdrawal option on the site, which is unfortunate.
 To get your money out of Proline Plus, customers will use the “E-Check” method and will be forced to wait 1-5 days for processing and payment.

 At the risk of sounding like a broken record, the newness of the Proline+ sportsbook has created limits on just what it can offer.
 Banking, while serviceable, is one area that the sportsbook could dramatically improve upon in a relatively quick fashion.
 That said, deposit and withdrawal options for the brand are simple and they are safe.

 Of note, the OLG has stipulated a seven-day deposit limit for new bettors.
 The site will allow you to change your limit, but only after the first seven-day period elapses.

 The deposit methods available on Proline Plus are instant once you have completed the registration process.
 There is a link on the main page that takes you to the deposit/withdrawal page.
 So, you won’t have to search too hard for banking options.